Glossary of College Terminology

 Scholastic Suspension

 Students on suspension from any accredited institution of higher education may appeal to the Admissions and Standards Committee or campus designee for permission to register.
-The student will be limited to twelve (12) credit hour unless approved by Admissions and Standards Committee.
+The student will be limited to twelve (12) credit hours unless approved by the Admissions and Standards Committee.

 Semester